+We are always excited to see a new Chase transfer bonus.
 However, IHG is one of Chase's least valuable transfer partners.
 IHG points are worth far less per point than Ultimate Rewards points.
 Consequently, 1:1 Chase-to-IHG transfers are rarely a good idea.

 Transfer Bonus Offer Terms

-- Bonuses are available on point transfers made through 11:59 PM ET on August 31, 2020.
+- Bonuses are available on point transfers made through 11:59 PM ET on July 31, 2023.

-- The minimum transfer amount is 1,000 points (1,600 IHG points after 60% bonus).
+- The minimum transfer amount is 1,000 points (1,700 IHG points after the 70% transfer bonus).